Just-Moh-it/HotinGo/README.md

 # NMS-Project-HMS

-## Status: In development
-The project is being developed currently.

 ## Introduction / Tech-Stack
 This is part of a IP (~CS) project By Anirudh Agarwal and Mohit Yadav, who have teamed up to create a Hotel Management System using only
 * Python 3.7 for backend